dinoxas/jobs-board/README.md

-# GraphQL Job Board
+## Job Board

-Sample application used in the GraphQL by Example course.
+Job Board application using React and GraphQL